 What Is Copyright Registration?

 Copyright registration offers the original author of a piece of work some protection from other people stealing their idea.
-A piece of work will receive copyright protection when it is fixed into a form that’s tangible.
+A piece of work receives copyright protection when it is fixed into a tangible form.
 Copyright law dictates how to establish ownership.
 Additionally, it explains how a person can register their intellectual property.
 Also, it encompasses defending against infringement.